scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

       Ideally, data for catch and effort of every commercially - and recreationally-fished species would be available, as well as the functional relationship between fish population size (biomass) and fisheries effort, so that maximum sustainable yield (MSY) could be calculated.
 Then, fisheries catch and effort information would be used to calculate the present state and MSY would be used to set the reference point.
 Current status would be calculated using the present state of every individual species and combining each species together, as the weighted proportion of total catch.

-  - **Mariculutre**
+  - **Mariculture**
       This sub-goal measures the ability to obtain maximal seafood yield from farm-raised facilities without damaging the ocean's ability to continue providing fish for people in the future.

       Mariculture practices must not inhibit the future production of seafood in the area.
 This means mariculture practices must be sustainable and also maximize the amount of food production that is physically possible and desired by regional governments and those who buy, sell and eat that food.

       Ideally, there would be information on the area available for mariculture - physically and/or based on social expectations and priorities - and the sustainability of the mariculture practices.
-This would mean that assessments had been made to identify the physical coastal and offshore habitat appropriate for each intended type of mariculture services (example: offshore habitat appropriate for finfish and shallower habitats for filter-feeding invertebrates) and the areas that have been identified as socially appropriate, since mariculture competes for space with many other ocean uses, including fishing and tourism activities.
+This would mean that assessments had been made to identify the physical coastal and offshore habitat appropriate for each intended type of mariculture services (for instance, offshore habitat appropriate for finfish and shallower habitats for filter-feeding invertebrates) and the areas that have been identified as socially appropriate, since mariculture competes for space with many other ocean uses, including fishing and tourism activities.
 This approach would not penalize regions that have less geographic area available for mariculture, though places with fewer sheltered bays or lower primary production could be at a disadvantage.
 The type of reference point used will depend on the data available.

 **Artisanal Opportunities**

 This goal captures whether people with the desire to fish on small scales have the opportunity to do so.
 It is important to capture the degree to which a region permits or encourages artisanal fishing compared to the demand for such fishing opportunities, and if possible, the sustainability of artisanal fishing practices.

-The artisanal fishing opportunities goal measures the opportunities for artisanal fishing rather than the amount of fish caught (covered in the food provision goal) or the household revenue earned (covered in the livelihoods and economies goal).
-Higher scores reflect high potential for the local population to access ocean resources, regardless of whether or not they actually do.
-This goal is about access: economic access (need and costs involved), physical access (how possible it is for individuals to get to the resource), and access to the fish themselves (how robust fish populations are).
+The artisanal fishing opportunities goal measures the opportunities for artisanal fishing rather than the amount of fish caught (covered in the **Food Provisions** goal) or the household revenue earned (covered in the **Livelihoods and Economies** goal).
+Higher scores reflect high potential for the local population to access ocean resources, regardless of whether or not those people actually do get access.
+This goal is about economic access (need and costs involved), as well as physical access (how possible it is for individuals to get to the resource), and access to the fish themselves (how robust fish populations are).
 The opportunity to fish artisanally interacts with other goals when damaging practices are used (e.g., cyanide or dynamite fishing).

 Ideally, this goal would include some measure of how easy or hard it is for people to access ocean resources when they need them and an assessment of the (un)sustainability of harvest of all nearshore stocks used by artisanal fishermen.
 The type of reference point used will depend on the data available.